 \section{RESULTS}

 We implemented our macrofacet in PBRT \cite{PBRTV3}.
 We ran all experiments with an Intel Core i9-9900K CPU.
-We adopted null-scattering \cite{null-scattering} as our volumetric rendering method.
-We use mean squared error (MSE) to evaluate the difference between rendering results and references.
-Our results show high quality renderings at a low time cost.
-We show macrofacet with different parameter settings in Figure~\ref{fig:spa_macro}.
+We adopted null-scattering \cite{null-scattering} as our volumetric rendering method\footnote{In fact, any classic exponential participating media rendering methods can be chosen.}.
+We use the mean squared error (MSE) to evaluate the difference between rendering results and references.
+Our results show high quality renderings at a low time cost. \emph{Note that all references in Section~\ref{sec:cmp_gp} are the converged results by Xu et al.~\shortcite{SCNoise}, showing that our results are very similar to theirs.} We show a macrofacet with different parameter settings in Figure~\ref{fig:spa_macro}.